 Strangulation and Suffocation is the same crime under Massachusetts law.
-Mass General Law c265 s 15d defines strangulation.
-Strangulation is a felony punishable by not more than 5 years in state prison.
-The suffocation statute requires anyone convicted of strangulation or gets a CWOF for strangulation must attend a certified batterer’s program.
+Mass General Law c265 s 15d.
+It is a felony punishable by not more than 5 years in state prison.
+The suffocation statute requires anyone convicted of strangulation or gets a CWOF must attend a certified batterer’s program.

-If there serious bodily injury or the victim is pregnant the penalty increases to 10 years in state prison.
+If there is serious bodily injury or the victim is pregnant, the penalty increases to 10 years in state prison.

 What is strangulation in Massachusetts?

-A criminal charge of strangulation requires three things to be proven beyond a reasonable doubt.
+A criminal charge requires three things to be proven beyond a reasonable doubt.

 - First, it must be proven that the defendant applied substantial pressure on the throat or neck of the victim;